jorendorff/js-loaders/rationale.md

 These cases have affected the design in a few places.

 **Many module systems have a single module registry** that every part of the program uses.  `sys.modules` in Python is an example.
-But in a browser, each `window` must have its own module registry, to prevent Web pages from tampering with one another or gaining access to one another's global object and prototype objects.
+But in a browser, each `window` must have its own module registry, to prevent Web pages from tampering with one another or gaining access to one another&rsquo;s global object and prototype objects.

 **Most module systems only have implementations, not full specifications.**  The precise behavior of the ES6 module system must be